 Cost Reduction The migration of EmDeployment's publicly facing website to AWS can decrease costs needed for operation are subscription and pay-as-you-go models that the business can deploy and configure depending on need.
 Currently, the business had an overhead cost of between 6,000 to 100,000 and has recurring costs of anywhere from 3,100 to 32,000 (Patcharanun, 2022).
 EmDeployment projected growth each year is 25%.
 The following AWS services are needed for EmDeployment's ecommerce site and are offered on the pay for what you use model: Amazon Elastic Compute Cloud (EC2) for compute power, Amazon Relational Database System (RDS) for database, Route53 for DNS, Elastic Load Balancers (ELB) for application traffic distribution, and Simple Storage Solution (S3) for storage.
 A variety of on-demand, scalable services will also be used for security, performance monitoring, and data protection.
 A feature of AWS to control operational costs is autoscaling, which automatically adds and removes computing power as needed (AWS Auto Scaling, 2022).
 CloudWatch service can be configured to monitor AWS services and expand processing power of the systems used depending on load or time (Amazon CloudWatch - Application and Infrastructure Monitoring, 2022).
-EC2 instances allow for machines to be automatically created and deployed When it is not required, the machines can be turned off, saving operational cost.
-We will subscribe to a pay as you go model only use services we need and enable autoscaling during periods of high activity in the site.
+EC2 instances allow for machines to be automatically created and deployed.
+When it is not required, the machines can be turned off, saving operational cost.
+We will subscribe to a pay as you go model, only use services we need and enable autoscaling during periods of high activity in the site.
 Our costs will go down by roughly 60 percent (Cloud Products, 2022).
 The AWS pricing calculator helped find the services that we need.
 In the long run our company will have reduced costs and will be able to handle the increased customers (Al-Sharafi et al., 2017).
 Furthermore, we will need tier one support from AWS to help us implement and help keep our e-commerce site operational.
 In addition to switching the eCommerce site, we will also have our testing, development and quality assurance teams also using the cloud.
 The teams will be assigned instances where they will carry out their work.
 This will help us cut costs by having our teams only use instances they spun up.
 In addition, we will be able to scale up depending on how busy our software demand is.

 Replication of Data to Increase Resiliency and Disaster Recovery Scenarios